Abdullahshk69/PurpleLilacs/README.md

 - Destructible Objects? - To add challenge to the game, but not overly important (we have enough mechanics to make a game work)
 - Pushable Objects
 - Wolf Child (AI NPC)? - May be too complicated for the amount of time allotted for the project

+## Obstacles
+Here are some issues/bugs we faced during implementation of this project:

+- Working on separate devices: We faced some issues with trying to work remotely from one another.
+File transfer was impossible due to Unity constantly getting confused which version of the editor we were workign with.
+We fixed it by using an in-built feature and a cloud storage provided by Unity.
+- Breakable platforms: It was quite challenging to implement these.
+Had to learn and understand how co-routines work.
+- Sprites: Had to figure out how to add multiple child gameObjects because our player  is not a perfect square sprite.
+- Setting up camera: It was a little difficult due to needing to create contraints and keep the camera within that constraint.
+- General Bugs: Slight errors and needed fixes that are too minor to be detailed.

 ## Adjustments Made From Original Plan
 - Shortened game from 3 sections/arcs to 1 in order to prevent burnout (as we only have a month to do this, more or less)